rest-models/rest-models-docs/docs/models.md

 When you do this, your object with new data is on hold, waiting to be saved.

-_You can - and we recommend to - sequentially set attributes before saving'em instead saving after each change._
+_You can - and we recommend to - sequentially set attributes before saving'em instead of saving after each change._

 ### `save()`

 Saves the data you modified.

-If the data haves a `primaryKey (id, _id, ...)` it will fetch using the put or patch method (based on your preference you've set on model config), else, the data will be fetched with post method.
+If the data has a `primaryKey (id, _id, ...)` it will fetch using the put or patch method (based on your preference you've set on model config), else, the data will be fetched with post method.

 Basically you will insert some data, modify - if you want to - and save it.